fayezbaig/LCA-Automated-Pipeline/README.md

 Carry out the necessary supporting calculations required before final database integration.

-### Step 5: Upload Data into the ecoinvent Database
+### Step 5: Upload Data into the ecoinvent Database and Analyze LCA Results

-Upload the final processed data into the ecoinvent database.
+Upload the final processed data into the ecoinvent database and analyze the resulting LCA outcomes for further evaluation and interpretation.

 ---